 The use of specific speech patterns, a certain structure and words invented by the author makes a plain text a raucous detective story or a good fantasy.
 Thus, various teleports, lightsabers and deductive methods of investigation appear on the books’ pages.
 Or, for instance, we can meet the fictional people headed by the clumsy prince Barakhlyush (“Arthur and the Invisibles”).

-These details make the work reader-friendly, but at the same time significantly complicate the work of linguists on translating a book into other languages.
-Since each work should be adapted to a new language, taking into account all the innovations of an author, his style and genre peculiarities of a text.
+These details make the work reader-friendly, but at the same time, they significantly complicate the work of linguists on translating a book into other languages.
+Since each work should be adapted to a new language, taking into account all the innovations of an author, his style, and genre peculiarities of a text.
 Any indiscretion can turn a literary masterpiece into a strange bunch of words, and, thus, translation of books should be entrusted only to a professional!

 The variety of genres

-Equally important are the genre peculiarities of a work.
+The genre peculiarities of the work are equally important.
 Laying down on the job and without taking this factor into account, a linguist can easily turn a detective story into a children’s fairy tale or make of a deep historical drama a light-hearted romance novel.

 The OrdenTop team of experts never makes such mistakes.
 Our linguists specialize in translating books of any genre.
 In doing so, each new project is undertaken by the recognized industry experts who know about the nuances and genre peculiarities of a work.

 When working on fiction books of different genres, translators waylay a lot of pitfalls.
 In doing so, even many experienced linguists drop a clanger.
 Here are a few of them: